FabricMC/fabric-docs/versions/1.20.4/develop/sounds/using-sounds.md

 Make sure to execute the `playSound()` method on the logical server side when using sounds!

-In this example, the `useOnEntity()` and `useOnBlock()` methods for a custom interactive item are used to play a "placing copper block" and a pillager sound.
+In this example, the `interactLivingEntity()` and `useOn()` methods for a custom interactive item are used to play a "placing copper block" and a pillager sound.

 @[code lang=java transcludeWith=:::1](@/reference/1.20.4/src/main/java/com/example/docs/item/custom/CustomSoundItem.java)